gdraheim/docker-systemctl-replacement/README.md

     docker run --stop-timeout 100 --name running image docker-compose.yml: stop_grace_period: 100

-## Some not implemented
+## Something is not implemented

-Only a limited number of commands are implemented.
-They should produce a similar output compared to SystemD's systemctl as a number of tools are interpreting the output.
+Although this script has been developed for quite a time, it does only implement a limited number of commands.
+At it should still be considered in a Beta state.
+In all the existing implementations the replacement should produce a similar output compared to SystemD's systemctl as a number of tools are interpreting the output.

 Sadly the functionality of SystemD's systemctl is badly documented so that much of the current implementation is